American Guild of Organists

 Sigma Alpha Iota is an international music fraternity open to any woman.
 The Iowa chapter is dedicated to furthering high-quality musical endeavors at the University, sponsoring "A Week of Women in Music" and funding a commission from a woman composer.
 In addition, the chapter supports national SAI philanthropies such as Bold Note Music, People- to- People Music Committee, and MacDowell Colony; also, the Iowa chapter performs service projects in the Iowa City area and participates in the fund raisers to benefit the School of Music.

 Women are eligible beginning the second semester of the freshman year.
 A minimum grade point of 2.50 overall and 3.00 in music is required.
 After both informal and formal rush, pledges spend four to six weeks learning about the fraternity before initiation.
-Interested women should contact any SAI members.
+Interested women should contact any SAI members or the SAI advisor.